The Beauty of Sea Salt Landscapes From Above

 Munich-based photographer Tom Hegen has published a set of aerial images capturing the beauty of sea salt production seen from above.
-The drone images, shot in Western Australia, demonstrate the impact of human intervention on natural environments, and depict how even seemingly rural landscapes are alive with the hyper-globalized demands of humankind.
+The images, shot from a small airplane in Western Australia, demonstrate the impact of human intervention on natural environments, and depict how even seemingly rural landscapes are alive with the hyper-globalized demands of humankind.

 “The Salt Series Part II follows on from the first edition, which we previously covered in our article on the DJI Drone Photography Awards: an award which Hegen shared with photographer Markel Redondo who focused on Spain’s 3.4 million deserted houses.